icaromedeiros/diderot/README.md

 Checking expected facts
 -----------------------

-Consider this example we can check if expected facts can be inferred from the ontology.
+In this example we can check if expected facts can be inferred from the ontology.
 Consider this simple ontology:

 ```
 :Human rdfs:subClassOf :Mortal .